Mt Fromme Hike Guide North Vancouver BC

 Navigate the tree roots and then pass briefly through an open section before reaching a junction.
 Go right at the junction and in a few minutes you’ll be at the top.

-From the summit, you can see views of Crown Mountain and Goat behind Grouse, Mount Seymour, and even to Garibaldi Provincial Park if it’s really clear!
-It’s not quite the 360-degree views you get from Mt Seymour or Mt Strachan, but they’re impressive nonetheless.
+From the summit, you can see views of Crown Mountain and Goat behind Grouse, Mount Seymour, and even Garibaldi Provincial Park if it’s really clear!

 After enjoying the views, follow the trail you took on the way up here to return to the car.

-What to pack for hiking Mt Fromme
+What to pack for the Mount Fromme hike?